gerbriel/Todoy/PRD.md

 # Planning Guide

-A comprehensive marketing campaign management application that organizes work hierarchically (Projects → Campaigns → Tasks) with cross-campaign visibility, budget tracking, campaign timelines, and multiple view modes - combining the flexibility of Trello with enterprise campaign management capabilities.
+A comprehensive marketing campaign management application that organizes work hierarchically (Projects → Campaigns → Tasks) with unified views across all levels, global search, stage-based timeline planning with date ranges, and rich calendar visualization - combining the flexibility of Trello with enterprise campaign management capabilities.

 **Experience Qualities**:
 1. **Hierarchical** - Organize marketing work from high-level projects down to individual campaigns and tasks, maintaining clear relationships and context
-2. **Campaign-Focused** - Purpose-built for marketing teams to track campaign types, stages, budgets, goals, and timelines from planning through follow-up
+2. **Timeline-Driven** - Define custom stages with date ranges at project, campaign, and task levels to plan work phases from brainstorming through follow-up
-3. **Unified** - View and filter across all projects and campaigns without silos, while maintaining the ability to drill down into specific initiatives
+3. **Unified** - View and search across all projects, campaigns, and tasks without silos, while maintaining the ability to drill down into specific initiatives

-**Complexity Level**: Complex Application (advanced functionality, likely with multiple views) This is a hierarchical project management system with two-level organization (Projects → Campaigns), where campaigns contain tasks organized in lists.
-Includes campaign-specific features (types, stages, budgets, timelines), cross-campaign aggregation, multiple visualization modes, and comprehensive drag-and-drop functionality throughout the interface.
+**Complexity Level**: Complex Application (advanced functionality, likely with multiple views) This is a hierarchical project management system with three-level organization (Projects → Campaigns → Tasks), where campaigns contain tasks organized in lists.
+Includes campaign-specific features (types, stages, budgets, timelines), custom stage date ranges for planning phases, unified views for all entities, global search, cross-campaign aggregation, multiple visualization modes including enhanced calendar view, and comprehensive drag-and-drop functionality throughout the interface.

 ## Essential Features